 The attack proceeds as follows.
-An attacker wishing to replace a watermarked block X't by another block B prepares $r \approx 2^{32}$ visually equivalent variants B_1, \ldots, B_r of B. This can be accomplished by varying the second least significant bit of each of 32 arbitrarily chosen pixels of B (the LSB cannot be used since the watermark will be stored there).
-The attacker then looks for an image block D' in the image database that hashes to the same value as any one of the B_j , i.e., such that
+An attacker wishing to replace a watermarked block X_t by another block B prepares $r \approx 2^{32}$ visually equivalent variants $B_1,...,B_r$ of B. This can be accomplished by varying the second least significant bit of each of 32 arbitrarily chosen pixels of B (the LSB cannot be used since Wong's watermark will be stored there).
+The attacker then looks for an image block C in the image database that hashes to the same value as any one of the B_i , i.e., such that

-$$H(M, N, B{i}^{}) = H(M, N, D^{}).$$
+$$H(M,N,B_i^) = H(M,N,C^)$$

+The operator indicates LSB clearing.
 The probability of success exceeds 0.5 because of the birthday paradox.
-This B_j (with the signature taken from D') can replace X't without being noticed by Wong's scheme.
+This B_j (with the watermark taken from C) can replace X_t without being noticed by Wong's scheme.
 If this process is repeated a sufficient number of times, a whole faked image can be created.
-Similar attack can also be mounted against Li's watermarking.